leokls/nand2tetris/README.md

 06 Assembler
-A Python program that programs written in the symbolic assembly language into binary code.
+A Python program that translates programs written in the symbolic assembly language into binary code.